TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 ### Queries

-Queries (or topics in TREC lingo) are sourced from two distinct sources hereby referred to simply as Source-1 and Source-2.
-Participating groups will be given a JSONL file consisting of a mixture of Source-1 and Source-2 queries for training, development, and test.
-For the Source-1 subset, sentence-level annotations will also be distributed.
+Queries (or topics in TREC lingo) are sourced from two distinct sources: the <a href="https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification" target="_blank">MS-TOT dataset</a> and the <a href="https://dl.acm.org/doi/abs/10.1145/3488560.3498421" target="_blank">Reddit-TOMT dataset</a>.
+Participating groups will be given a JSONL file consisting of a mixture of MS-TOT and Reddit-TOMT queries for training, development, and test.
+For the MS-TOT subset, sentence-level annotations will also be distributed.
 Participating groups are encouraged to leverage these codes however they want.
 This might include treating sentences associated with specific codes differently (e.g., ignoring or down-weighing sentences that convey uncertainty).
-Note that due to data sharing limitations, the title and text of the Source-2 subset will not be distributed.
+Note that due to data sharing limitations, the title and text of the Reddit-TOMT subset will not be distributed.
 Participants can download the title and text using a script distributed with the data.

-Participants will be provided the following query sets as part of this year's track.
+[//]: # (Participants will be provided the following query sets as part of this year's track.)
-- Train: 150 Source-1 queries and 9000 Source-2 queries.
+[//]: # (- Train: 150 MS-TOT queries and 9000 Reddit-TOMT queries.)
-- Dev: 150 Source-1 queries and 1000 Source-2 queries.
+[//]: # (- Dev: 150 MS-TOT queries and 1000 Reddit-TOMT queries.)
-- Test: 150 Source-1 queries and 1000 Source-2 queries.
+[//]: # (- Test: 150 MS-TOT queries and 1000 Reddit-TOMT queries.)

 ### Use of external information

 You are generally allowed to use external information while developing your runs.
 When you submit your runs, please fill in a form listing what resources you used.
 This could include an external corpus such as TMDB or a pretrained model (e.g. word embeddings, BERT).
 Additionally,
 - Participating groups  are **PERMITTED** and encouraged to gather movie data from multiple sources.
 We are providing tools to leverage data from Wikipedia, Wikidata, IMDB, and TMDB.
 Groups are encouraged to explore other resources on their own.
 Pages from different sources can often be resolved using the IMDB ID (e.g., Wikipedia pages often contain the movie’s IMDB ID).
-- Participating groups are **PERMITTED** and encouraged to leverage the qualitative codes associated with the Source-1 train, dev, and test sets.
+- Participating groups are **PERMITTED** and encouraged to leverage the qualitative codes associated with the MS-TOT train, dev, and test sets.
 When submitting a run, groups may be asked to explain whether and how the qualitative codes were used during training and/or testing.
+- Participating groups are **PROHIBITED** from using any data from the following websites that are not already included in the train/dev sets described above. **If you do so, you will be training and/or hyperparameter tuning using test data.**
+    - <a href="https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification" target="_blank">https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification</a>
+    - <a href="https://irememberthismovie.com/" target="_blank">iRememberThisMovie.com</a>

 ## Submission and evaluation